aboueleyes/aboueleyes.github.io/projects.md

 <img src="../assets/cs.jpg">
 ~~~

-Here's some advices I'd like to give to my colleagues who are working on their university projects.
+Here's some advice I'd like to give to my colleagues who are working on their university projects.

 I'd like to thank my friend [Ahmed Mumdouh](https://www.linkedin.com/in/ahmad45123/) for helping me write this.